Ellariel/mango_hybit/README.md

 ### Scenario

-The simulation scenario consists of two components:
+A simple simulation scenario consists of two components:

 * A power network that is modeled with pandapower and a set of PV/Wind power simulators that are linked to generators in the network.
-* A multi-agent system with one agent for each simulated entity, *n* agents representing the aggregate (cellular) level, and one core agent serving the mosaik interface.
+* A multi-agent system with one agent for each simulated entity, *n* agents representing the aggregate (cellular) level, and one core agent serving the mosaik interface (created by default).

 In this scenario agents observe the power output and flexibility provided by associated entities such as generator, load etc. Cell agents aggregate the output from connected agents and then pass it among themselves to develop internal instructions.
 The mosaik agent provides updates from entities to its associated agents, triggers a communication cycle, and broadcasts instructions.
 For simplicity, the mosaik synchronously updates the agents with data from associated entities.